dsl-unibe-ch/vibe-documentation/docs/examples/examples_deconvolution_huygens.md

 VIBE, as a service hosted by UBELIX, uses similar [data storage scheme](https://hpc-unibe-ch.github.io/storage/) and offers connectivity for their user to the Research Storage by default.
 Read more about [data transfer and storage documentation](../how-to-guides/data-management.md) or get in touch with the [ Dienstleistungen der Informatikdienste](https://intern.unibe.ch/dienstleistungen/informatik/dienstleistungen_der_informatikdienste/dienstleistungen___ressourcen/research_storage/index_ger.html) to request a Research Storage quota for your project.

 The dataset that we are going to use for this workflow is currently living somewhere at the `$HOME` directory of the current UBELIX session in use.
 Let's open the dataset by just drag and drop our image to the main application windows.
 Huygens is a very versatile software with a wide range of functionalities that won't be covered in this workflow.
-Feel free to look at the official documentation and watch the multiples tutorials and learning material in the [SVI website](https://svi.nl/HomePage).
+Feel free to look at the official documentation, tutorials and learning material in the [SVI website](https://svi.nl/Manuals).

 ![open_dataset](../assets/images/huygens_open_dataset.png)